Matt-Santos/LaTeX-Workshop/README.md

 # LaTeX Workshop

-LaTeX is a powerful typesetting system that is used for producing professional technical documents.
-This is my workspace for experimenting and scripting with said system to develop exceptional document styles that can be readily applied to a variety of reports, presentations, and articles.
-All custom LaTeX styles are consolidated within the templates directory to mitigate relocating files when switching between document formats.
-It includes an automated workflow that compiles, digitally signs, and then publishes all .tex files present throughout root level subdirectories.
-Compilation is performed via [latexmk](https://ctan.org/pkg/latexmk) which automatically adjusts the command sequence to accomodate for supplimental LaTeX modules such as glossaries and bibliographys.
-In the event manual command setup is required, it is recommended to begin with lualatex or pdflatex and adjust as nessesary.
+LaTeX is a typesetting system used for producing professional technical documents.
+This is my workspace for experimenting and scripting with said system to develop document styles that can be applied to a variety of reports, presentations, and articles.
+All custom LaTeX styles are consolidated within a templates directory to mitigate relocating files when switching between document formats.
+The repository includes an automated workflow that compiles, digitally signs, then publishes all .tex files present at the root level.
+Compilation is performed via [latexmk](https://ctan.org/pkg/latexmk) which automatically adjusts the command sequence to accomodate for supplimental LaTeX modules such as glossaries and bibliographies.
+In the event manual compliation is required, it is recommended to begin with lualatex and add the -shell-escape option as nessesary.
+Special thanks to [Michael Shell](https://www.michaelshell.org) and associates for their contributions to the IEEEtran LaTeX class which serves as the foundation for several of the works presented here.

 # Included Templates

-- University Thesis
 - Formal Letter
 - Professional Resume
+- University Thesis
 - Technical Report
 - Journal Article
+- Conference Paper
+- Bibliography

 # Personal Documents